The US has admitted it 'probably' had a role in the Mosul air strikes that killed 200 civilians

 Air strikes carried out by US warplanes were most likely involved in the deaths of around 200 Iraqi civilians last week in the fight to reclaim the city of Mosul from Isis, a top US commander and Iraqi sources have confirmed.

-Dozens of people were reported killed after sheltering from bombing in a large basement in al Jadida neighbourhood on March 17 in an incident the US had previously denied any involvement in.
+Dozens of people were reported killed after sheltering from bombing in a large basement in al-Jadida neighbourhood on 17 March in an incident with which the US had previously denied any involvement.

 The exact number of casualties reported has varied widely, but rescue workers are still sifting through rubble almost two weeks later.

-Addressing a media briefing at the Pentagon via satellite link from Baghdad on Tuesday, Army Lieutenant General Stephen Townsend said that an investigation by US technical experts on the ground led him to conclude that “My initial assessment is that we probably had a role in these casualties.”
+Addressing a media briefing at the Pentagon via satellite link from Baghdad on Tuesday, Lt Gen Stephen Townsend said of an investigation by US technical experts on the ground: “My initial assessment is that we probably had a role in these casualties.

-“If we did it - and I'd say there is at least a fair chance we did - it was an unintentional accident of war,“ he stressed.
+“If we did it – and I'd say there is at least a fair chance we did – it was an unintentional accident of war.”

-The US has faced overwhelming criticism for its alleged involvement in the al Jadida incident, which if it was indeed carried out by US forces, ranks among one of the worst US bombing of civilians in decades.
+The US has faced overwhelming criticism for its alleged involvement in the al-Jadida incident, which, if carried out by US forces, ranks among one of the worst US bombing of civilians in decades.

 This week Amnesty International accused the US-led coalition of not taking “adequate precautions” to protect Mosul’s residents as it struggles to wrest back the city in a gruelling house-by-house battle.